Mikazakaryan/restaurant_review/README.md

 # bootstrap

-- you need to run `yarn bootstrap` in root of repository
+- you need running DB and then run command `yarn bootstrap` in root of repository

 # running